Molly Lewis (basketball)

-Molly Lewis (born 28 October 1989) is a basketball player from Australia.
+Molly Pauline Lewis (born 28 October 1989) is a basketball player from Australia.
 She has played for the Australian Institute of Sport, Sydney Uni Flames and Canberra Capitals in Australia's WNBL.

 Personal

 Lewis is originally from Tasmania.
 She is 183 cm tall.
 She did not play basketball during the 2010/2011 season because she felt like it was an obligation.
 She has a brother and a sister.
 While playing for Sydney, she attended the Australian College of Physical Education and studied physical education.

 Basketball

 Juniors

 Lewis played her junior basketball in Tasmania and New South Wales.

 Australian Institute of Sport

 In 2005, Lewis was playing for the Australian Institute of Sport's WNBL team.
 She played in a preseason game for the team against the Canberra Capitals.
 She also played for the team during the 2006/2007 season.

 Sydney Uni Flames

 Lewis played for the Sydney Uni Flames for three seasons.
 She first joined the team for the 2007/2008 season.